30. Barlow Butte

 Description

-The blue-hued crowns and long, massive trunks of old noble firs are featured along the second mile of the hike, a notably steep portion of trail.
+Understory beargrass adds character along the lower slopes, where we saw and heard black-backed woodpeckers.
+These roving tourists seem to have strayed from their normal habitat: snag-rich, post-fire forests.
+The blue-hued crowns and long, stout trunks of old noble fir are featured along the second mile of the hike, a notably steep portion of trail.
 Noble fir feels particularly ethereal when mist and fog drifts through the canopy, as on a common Cascades kind of day.
-Old Douglas-fir, western hemlock, and Pacific silver fir accompany the regal noble fir.

 30 Years of Change

 The Mt.
 Hood Wilderness has been expanded (2009) to include the last mile or so of this hike.
-The forest appears very little changed.
+The forest appears very little changed, though tree growth has almost completely blocked the views from the top.

 How to get there